 Spencer: [04:29] Sure.
 I know for me, after I had seen what Natasha was working with in terms of media literacy, I had started reading some more critical information, literacy pieces from the library field ‑‑ the “Critical Library Instruction” edited volume, I think, by Library Juice Press ‑‑ and talking with Natasha about it and applying that critical theory in critical pedagogy to information literacy.

 [04:58] We were meeting and talking about that.
 A lot of it was able to transfer over to the more critical media literacy practices.
 Is that right, Natasha?
 Is that how…

 Natasha: [05:11] Yeah.
 I think for both of us, we were somewhat upset with the ways that the skills‑based approaches that are still popular in some aspects of both information literacy and media literacy seem to be what most of our colleagues thought of when media literacy or information literacy was brought up.

-[05:55] We wanted to facilitate this kind of high order critical thinking to angle beyond these kinds of checklists like I said these sort of skills based approaches.
-For students to seriously consider the ways in which authorities or whatever sources they use should be challenged.
+[05:55] We wanted to facilitate this kind of high order critical thinking and go beyond these kinds of checklists, like I said these sort of skills based approaches.
+For students to seriously consider the ways in which authorities of whatever sources they use should be challenged.